aws/aws-encryption-sdk-c/README.md

 C and C++ build, which will include integration with KMS.
 Follow one of the two subsections below, but not both.

-#### Option 1: C only build prerequisite: Install aws-c-common
+#### (Option 1) C only build prerequisite: Install aws-c-common

     git clone https://github.com/awslabs/aws-c-common.git
     mkdir build-aws-c-common && cd build-aws-c-common
     cmake -DBUILD_SHARED_LIBS=ON ../aws-c-common
     make && sudo make install ; cd ..

-Now continue to "Both build options" below.
+Now continue to "Install the AWS Encryption SDK for C" below.

-#### Option 2: C and C++ build prerequisite: Install the AWS SDK for C++
+#### (Option 2) C and C++ build prerequisite: Install the AWS SDK for C++

-Both aws-sdk-cpp and aws-c-common are needed, but the build of aws-sdk-cpp will handle the installation of aws-c-common for you.
+Both aws-sdk-cpp and aws-c-common are needed, but the installation of aws-sdk-cpp will handle the installation of aws-c-common for you.

 Do a KMS-only build of the AWS SDK for C++.
 If you want to use the AWS SDK for C++ for